 For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your posts and pages have been indexed in the search engines.

-In WordPress, all posts must be assigned to a category.
-If you do not assign a post to a category, WordPress will assign your post to “Uncategorized” …
+All posts must be assigned to a category in WordPress.
+If you do not assign a post to a category, WordPress will assign your post automatically to a default category called “Uncategorized” …

 The default category cannot be deleted.

-Publishing posts under the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your visitors and optimize it better for search engines too.
+Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your site users and better for search engines too.

 Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site an extra SEO boost …
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to readers and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to visitors and search engines)

-Now, when new posts get published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when new posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 (SEO improved URLs)

-Note: The above site has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-To learn how to set up SEO-friendly URLs on your site, go here: Using Permalinks To Improve Your WordPress SEO
+Note: The above site has been configured to display SEO-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
+To learn how to set up search engine-friendly URLs on your site, go here: Configuring WordPress Permalinks

-Let’s take a look at some of the additional features of post categories:
+Let’s take a look at some additional features of post categories:

 Multiple WordPress Categories

-In WordPress, posts must be published under one or more categories.
-WordPress lets you assign multiple categories to your posts …
+In WordPress, posts must be filed under one or more categories.
+WordPress allows you to assign multiple categories to a post …

-If you use a plugin like Yoast SEO, you can specify a primary category …
+If you use a plugin like Yoast SEO, you can specify which of your categories is the primary category …

-(When using multiple categories, use a plugin like Yoast SEO to assign a primary category)
+(With multiple post categories, use a plugin like Yoast SEO to assign a primary category)

-Posts are grouped together by categories, making it easier for your visitors to find topic-related content.
+Posts are grouped together by categories, making it easier for visitors to find related content.